vutera-net/tuvi/docs/PROJECT_STATUS.md

 ## Executive Summary

-**TuVi Ngay Moi** is a comprehensive Vietnamese Feng Shui, Tu Vi, and date selection platform built with Next.js, PostgreSQL, and modern web technologies.
+**Harmony Tử Vi** is a comprehensive Vietnamese Feng Shui, Tu Vi, and date selection platform built with Next.js, PostgreSQL, and modern web technologies.
 The application is **feature-complete for MVP** and ready for production deployment.

 ### Key Metrics
 - **Overall Completion:** 97%